-The board comes with a 2-pin terminal block for connection to the thermocouple, and a pin header for connecting to the processor board.
+The Adafruit board comes with a 2-pin terminal block for connection to the thermocouple, and a pin header for connecting to the board.
 These need to be soldered together.

-Jumper leads are then connected from the pin header to the processor board.
-Ground and Vin are connected to corresponding pins on the processor, the 3v tap is ignored, and DO, CS and CLK are connected to whichever pins have been assigned to these functions on the processor.
+Jumper leads are then connected from the pin header to the Arduino board.
+Ground and Vin are connected to corresponding pins on the Adafruit, the 3V tap is ignored, and DO, CS and CLK are connected to whichever pins have been assigned to these functions on the Arduino.

 The system is now ready for Evolved Horizon™ to be run.